 Goal #1: Determine whether incarcerated women who complete an evidence-based parenting course with structured AAT have fewer psychological stresses (i.e., lower levels of stress, anxiety, depression, parental stress and higher levels of self esteem) following the AAT intervention.

 Goal #2: Determine whether incarcerated women who complete an evidence-based parenting course with structured AAT maintain low disciplinary infractions and recidivism rates following the AAT intervention.

 Goal #3: Determine whether incarcerated women who complete an evidence-based parenting course with structured AAT have increased contact with their children, children’s caregivers and/or family members following the AAT intervention.

 Goal #4: Determine whether incarcerated women who complete an evidence-based parenting course with structured AAT report more confidence in their parenting skills and obtain higher scores on a parenting skills knowledge test following the AAT intervention.

 Goal#5: Determine through qualitative analysis (based on extensive class observations/field notes), individual progress made by each participant as they practice and report on skills learned following the AAT intervention.

 Goal #6: Determine through qualitative (based on extensive class observations) and quantitative (HAIS scale) analyses whether having therapy dog teams present for unstructured animal assisted activities (AAA) during a jail-sponsored family reunification day impacts the children of incarcerated women.
 We will examine if the children of incarcerated women appear to experience limited stress or anxiety (good emotional affect) during their visit with their mother and whether they engage (and enjoy engaging) with the therapy dogs during their visit.

 Goal #7: Determine whether incarcerated women who complete an evidence-based parenting course with structured AAT have higher levels of class engagement (via disclosure) and retention when compared to the earlier group without AAT.

 This is the first research program of its kind, and we are excited by the potential to be supportive of incarcerated mothers.
 Approximately 70% of female prisoners are responsible for a minor child and at least 1.7 million children nationally have a parent who is incarcerated.
-We hope our research will show that Parenting, Prison, & Pups can enhance the bonds between incarcerated women and their children, reduce recidivism, and mitigate inter-generational offending patterns.
+We hope our research will show that Parenting, Prison, & Pups can enhance the bonds between incarcerated parents and their children, reduce recidivism, and mitigate inter-generational offending patterns.